Spatial Manager™ for AutoCAD

-Spatial Manager™ for AutoCAD will calculate geometric transformations of the features in line with the import processes, which will depend on the chosen Coordinate System (CRS) for the source and target (drawing) data.
+Spatial Manager™ for AutoCAD will calculate geometric transformations of the features in line with the import and export processes, which will depend on the chosen Coordinate System (CRS) for the source and target data.

-The user can choose the appropriate CRSs from a complete CRS catalog or from a list including the most recent used CRSs.
+The user can choose the appropriate CRSs from a complete CRS catalog or from a list which includes the most recent used CRSs.

 User data sources

 Spatial Manager™ for AutoCAD incorporates the UDS technology to easily connect with spatial database servers, or data stores, and also as the way the user can define the path to a particular spatial data file, including their own connection parameters.

 UDSs avoid having to enter a lot of connection parameters, which are not easy to remember, and they are stored inside the user settings to take advantage of them in every application session.